Hire an Experienced and Compassionate Seattle Family Lawyer to Help Your Family

 Our Law Firm Can Manage All Your Family Law Issues

-At our firm, your attorney will assist you in selecting the best process for your divorce and be by your side until the divorce (or other family law matters) is completed.
+At our firm, your Seattle family lawyer will assist you in selecting the best process for your divorce and be by your side until the divorce (or other family law matters) is completed.
 Our focus is on your long-term future, which means we look for solutions that will address not just your immediate needs but will serve you down the road.
 When possible, we help clients work with each other to develop mutually satisfactory agreements, which tend to be far more durable and result in fewer trips back to court over time.

 Specific issues your knowledgeable lawyer can assist you with include: